zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-synchronize.md

 Learn more here: https://entityframework-extensions.net/column-synchronize-delete-key-subset-expression

 ### Synchronize with custom key
 You want to synchronize entities, but you don't have the primary key.
-The `ColumnPrimaryKeyExpression` let you use as a key any property or combination of properties.
+The `ColumnPrimaryKeyExpression` lets you use any property or combination of properties as a key.

 ```csharp
 context.BulkSynchronize(customers, options => options.ColumnPrimaryKeyExpression = c => c.Code);